jupyter/docker-stacks/README.md

 ## Architectures

-Currently published containers only support x86, however cross-platform image support for x86 & arm64 images is now present.
+Currently published containers only support x86, some containers may support cross-building with docker buildx.